robmllze/xyz_pod/README.md

 # XYZ Pod

 XYZ Pod (xyz_pod) is a Flutter package designed to streamline and enhance state management in Flutter applications.
-It offers a suite of tools including `Pod`, `PodBuilder`, `PodListBuilder`, `PodChainBuilder`, classes, each tailored to handle different aspects of state management with ease and flexibility.
+It offers a suite of tools including `Pod`, `PodBuilder`, `PodListBuilder`, `PodRemapper`, classes, each tailored to handle different aspects of state management with ease and flexibility.

 ## Features

 - **Pod**: A flexible state management object that notifies listeners of changes.
 - **PodBuilder**: A widget for building UIs in response to changes in a `Pod` object.
 - **PodListBuilder**: Manages a list of `Pod` objects and rebuilds child widgets in response to changes in any of these `Pod` objects.
-- **PodChainBuilder**: Manages a chain of `Pod` objects and rebuilds child widgets in response to changes in any of these `Pod` objects.
+- **PodRemapper**: Manages a chain of `Pod` objects and rebuilds child widgets in response to changes in any of these `Pod` objects.

 ## Preferred Over ValueNotifier